-The St Botolph’s Curriculum has carefully planned activities and learning which matches our children’s needs, broadening their horizons and widening their opportunities.
+The St Botolph’s Curriculum has carefully planned activities and learning which matches our children’s needs, expanding their opportunities and widening their horizons.
 Learning is carefully connected, interweaving knowledge and skills to make it meaningful, while ensuring that the National Curriculum is followed.

 “To inspire self-confidence and a sense of achievement through musical creativity using composition and critical engagement.”

-Mrs K Riches (Music Lead)
+Mrs G Horsler (Music Lead)

-Creativity: Composition and expression of ideas along with performing and the understanding of notation
+composition and expression of ideas along with performing and the understanding of notation

-Children learn music history along with listening skills to recall sounds by memory.
+During KS2, children learn music history along with listening skills to recall sounds by memory.
 Children learn more advanced notation, rhythms and musical terms which lead to performance of expression, fluency and control.

 The impact of teaching music will be seen across the school with an increase in the profile of music.
 Whole-school and parental engagement will be improved through performances, extracurricular activities and the additional opportunities that we provide that support the music curriculum delivered within the classroom.

 By the time children leave St Botolph’s, they will be confident musicians and performers who have positive wellbeing, improved self-esteem and be effective communicators.
 It will also be evident that over time, pupils’ musical skills and knowledge have increased.
 Pupils will have had an enriched experience of music through its use during our weekly worships, church services, performances and trips to watch live musical performances.
 Our engaging and valued music education will inspire our pupils to develop a love of music and their talent as musicians and encourage them to want to continue building on this wealth of musical ability, now and in the future.